thomasglenngit/LuckyPierre.Solution/README.md

 2. Following the migration the database must be updated with the following command: `dotnet ef database update`.
 Again, if all goes well, after entering this command, the terminal will affirm the update and migration by displaying the migration with a unique migration number and the affirmation, "Done".

+3. Check to see that the migration appears in MySQl Workbench, as well as newly formed "Migrations" folder in your VSCode editor.

 ### Edit
 * To view and edit the code, open the application in your preferred code editor, such as Visual Studio Code.